Skip to main content

 Creating custom perspectives and event logs

 When you create a perspective, your goal is to select a subset of the object types, event types, and relationships from the object-centric data model that is relevant to a process, or to another grouping that you want to analyze.
 You don’t need to include all the other object types that have a relationship with an included object type - just the ones that matter to your analysis.
+Relationships and cycles explains how to create a perspective that contains only the relevant relationships, and doesn't contain any cycles, where there's more than one path between two object types.

 Follow these steps to create your custom perspective in the perspective builder.
 If you have any problems, check the solutions in Troubleshooting perspectives.